public final class FullYearsAverageBreakdown extends AverageBreakdown implements java.io.Serializable

 |

-public FullYearsAverageBreakdown(Period period)
+fullYearspublic FullYearsAverageBreakdown(Period period)

 average degree days derived from data covering full calendar years

-- specifying the full calendar years of data that the average
+determined by the specified period.period - specifying the full calendar years of data that the average

 figures should be derived from.
-Cannot be null
+Cannot be null.

-Typically you'd want to use Period.latestValues(int)
+Typically you'd want to use Period.latestValues(int) for this,

 specifying at least 2 values (since an average of 1 year of data